XGBoost4J-Spark Tutorial

 Single instance prediction

-XGBoostClassificationModel or XGBoostRegressionModel support make prediction on single instance as well.
+XGBoostClassificationModel, XGBoostRegressionModel or XGBoostRankerModel supports making prediction on single instance as well.
 It accepts a single Vector as feature, and output the prediction label.

 However, the overhead of single-instance prediction is high due to the internal overhead of XGBoost, use it carefully!